 Encouraging Women of Color to learn and play recreational golf

 Clemmie Perry has over 20 years’ experience working for two Fortune 500 companies (Lockheed Martin Corporation and Florida Power & Light Company).
 At Lockheed Martin Corporation, Ms. Perry served as the Corporate E-Learning Training Manager.
 She was responsible for managing virtual learning teams and developing online corporate training materials for 130,000 Aerospace & Defense employees.
 At Florida Power & Light Company in Miami, she was responsible for electrical distribution systems training and the implementation of smart grid & smart meter technology training programs.
-She also owns her own training development & consulting company, Educational Training Consultants (E.T.C), www.etrainingconsult.com
+She currently works for Sodexo, a global corporation, as the Quality &Training Manager in North America.

 Clemmie earned her B.S. degree from Florida A&M University, Tallahassee, Florida and an M.S. from Nova Southeastern University, Ft.
 Lauderdale, Florida.

-She is a member of the National Council of Negro Women (NCNW), Florida A&M University Alumni Association, National Football League (NFL) Cheerleader Alumni Association and Executive Women Golf Association (EWGA) She currently serves on the World Golf Foundation (WGF) Diversity Task Force and is a Board Member for the Florida Sports Hall of Fame (FSHOF).
+She is a member of the National Council of Negro Women (NCNW), Florida A&M University (FAMU) Alumni Association, National Football League (NFL) Cheerleader Alumni Association and Ladies Professional Golf Amateurs Association (LPGAA).
+She has served on the World Golf Foundation Diversity & Inclusion 2020 Task Force, the Women’s Golf Task Force and is a Board Member for the Florida Sports Hall of Fame (FSHOF).